Tahir-Tahirzade/Analysez-l-evolution-des-prix-de-l-immobilier-avec-Python-/README.md

    ### 1.Analyzing Historical Data:

--Goal: Unearth the tales hidden within past real estate trends in Paris.
+-Goal:Unearth the tales hidden within past real estate trends in Paris.
--Steps: Explore data nuances, from types and categories to transaction volumes, historical intervals, and price variations.
+-Steps:Explore data nuances, from types and categories to transaction volumes, historical intervals, and price variations.

    ### 2.Training the Prediction Algorithm:

--Goal: Craft a model that breathes life into property value predictions.
+-Goal:Craft a model that breathes life into property value predictions.
--Steps: Dance with linear regression, aiming for an error less than 10%.
+-Steps:Dance with linear regression, aiming for an error less than 10%.
 Engage in a critical assessment of the model's relevance.
--Keep in Mind: Let one-hot encoding and train-test splitting be your dance partners, consulting the Scikit-Learn documentation as your trusted choreographer.
+-Keep in Mind:Let one-hot encoding and train-test splitting be your dance partners, consulting the Scikit-Learn documentation as your trusted choreographer.

    ### 3.Future Portfolio Valuation Prediction:

--Goal: Cast a vision of the future portfolio's financial symphony and present the results as a harmonious narrative.
+-Goal:Cast a vision of the future portfolio's financial symphony and present the results as a harmonious narrative.
--Steps: Polish the code, predict the future valuation, and present findings in a non-technical manner.
+-Steps:Polish the code, predict the future valuation, and present findings in a non-technical manner.

   ### 4.Unsupervised Property Classification:

--Goal: Bring forth an automated classification ballet for property opportunities.
+-Goal:Bring forth an automated classification ballet for property opportunities.

   ### 5.Analysis and Results Presentation:

-Goal: Conduct a symphony of analysis and present the results in a language comprehensible to all.
+ ##### -Goal:Conduct a symphony of analysis and present the results in a language comprehensible to all.
-Steps: Dive into the results, creating a non-technical presentation that resonates with the client.
+ ##### -Steps:Dive into the results, creating a non-technical presentation that resonates with the client.

   ## C.Resources: